5 Common Skin Complaints We Hear from Athletes and How to Avoid Them

 Talk to a Pro

 Whether you are training for the Ironman or just enjoy a weekend hike, the best way to ensure that your skin is protected and nourished is to work with a skincare professional year-round who understands your specific needs.
-As an avid triathlete and cyclist, Dr. Movassaghi is familiar with the unique skin concerns of athletes.
+As an avid triathlete and cyclist, Eugene plastic surgeon Dr. Kiya Movassaghi is familiar with the unique skin concerns of athletes.
 He and our Ziba Spa skincare team will be glad to offer knowledgeable guidance to help you design an effective plan to protect your skin’s health.
-Please contact our office to schedule a complimentary skin evaluation and consultation.
+Please contact our Eugene office to schedule a complimentary skin evaluation and consultation.

 Save